ryanwritesfiction/traffic-monitor/README.md

-# An Outbound Traffic Dashboard ## For use with Ubuntu Server 24.04.4 and Cockpit!
+# An Outbound Traffic Dashboard For Cockpit!
 *See Cockpit install instructions below.*

 <br></br>